FiendsOfTheElements/FF1Randomizer/README.md

 #### First time setup:

-1. run `git fetch --all` this will update your local git with the knowledge of what the remotes have
+1. Run `git fetch --all` this will update your local git with the knowledge of what the remotes have.
-2. run `git checkout upstream/dev --track` this checkout the main development branch of the upstream repo, and track it for changes.
+2. Run `git checkout upstream/dev --track` this checkout the main development branch of the upstream repo, and track it for changes.

 #### Each time you start a feature or bugfix:

-1. run `git checkout -b <some branch name>` this will create a new local branch with any name you choose.
+1. Run `git checkout -b <some branch name>` this will create a new local branch with any name you choose.
-2. run `git push origin -u HEAD` this will setup your forked repo to have a copy the local branch you just created.
+2. Run `git push origin -u HEAD` this will setup your forked repo to have a copy the local branch you just created.
-3. get to work on some feature code!
+3. Get to work on some feature code!
-4. when you have some work done, or are going to stop for a while, run one of the following `git add` commands:
+4. When you have some work done, or are going to stop for a while, run one of the following `git add` commands:

    `git add -u` adds updated files